xonsh/xonsh/news/fix_interactive_suspended_subproc.rst

 **Added:**

-* Added processing the case where interactive command was suspended by OS in full captured mode.
+* Added processing the case where interactive command was suspended by OS in full captured mode (#5361).

 **Changed:**